 - 10 Licensing

 AutoClipX runs on Windows 2000, XP, Vista, 7 and 8, both 32 and 64 bit.
-A mouse with at least 3 buttons and a scroll wheel is recommended for full functionality.
+A mouse with at least 3 buttons and a scroll wheel is required for full functionality.

 If you are running another application which utilizes the Windows clipboard, such as a clipboard manager, you may need to disable it if AutoClipX fails to work properly.

 Installation, Updating And Uninstalling